 Millions of people all over the world are concerned about their weight.
 Some of them are racking their brain trying to find a magic weight loss bullet, others are busting a sweat in the gym and banging out reps after reps to trim off the unwanted inches, and there’s a whole other camp of people who are being both nit-picky about their diet ad highly productive exercise-wise in order to boost their overall well-being.
 That is why today, there are a bazillion various diets that claim they can help to achieve your weight loss goals.
-There are nutrition plans for all tastes: highly restrictive, well-balanced, promising fast results and more.
+There are nutrition plans for all tastes: highly restrictive, well-balanced, promising fast results, and more.
 For this reason, it is rather hard to understand how to create a daily meal plan that would meet all the requirements of the dietary pattern you have decided to choose.
-Today we will talk about strawberries on keto diet.
+Today we will talk about strawberries on a keto diet.

 The keto diet is catapulting in popularity among health-conscious people.
 But for many newbies it is hard to figure out what foods can be included in their meal plan, and what foods should be avoided.
-It is especially complicated now, when summertime is in full swing, and you’re bombarded with all the rainbow-colored fruits and veggies that are now in season.
-This article will shed light on one of the most common questions among the keto dieters – are strawberries recommended on keto diet?
+It is especially complicated now when summertime is in full swing, and you’re bombarded with all the rainbow-colored fruits and veggies that are now in season.
+This article will shed light on one of the most common questions among the keto dieters – are strawberries recommended on a keto diet?
 What other fruits can you eat?
 Read on to find out.

 The keto diet is one of the trendiest nutrition plans in the world of weight loss at the moment.
-The amount of followers is constantly growing thanks to the positive results people are getting .
+The amount of followers is constantly growing thanks to the positive results people are getting.
 It is not overly restrictive and can provide the dieters with all the necessary nutrients.

-The keto diet is a low-carb meal plan, and the premise is that you get most of your calories from healthy fats and protein, and limit your carb intake to the strict minimum.
+The keto diet is a low-carb meal plan, and the premise is that you get most of your calories from healthy fats and protein, and limit your carb intake to a strict minimum.
 While following this diet, it is recommended to consume only 20-50 grams of carbohydrates per day.
 By eating this amount of carbs, you will push your body into a metabolic state called ketosis.

 When your body is in this state, your main source of energy shifts from glucose (blood sugar) to fat.
 It occurs because of the limited amounts of glucose in your body, which is used as an energy source when you stick to a normal diet.
 The dieters can reach such an effect only by following low-carb nutrition plans, such as the keto diet.
 They achieve it by avoiding starchy and sugary foods, sweet sodas, grains, bread, pasta, and other carbs.
 It usually takes 3-4 days for your body to get into this state.
 While sticking to the keto diet, you should get only 5% of your daily calorie intake from carbs, 20% – from protein, and the vast majority, i.e. 75% – from healthy fats (6, 7, 9).

 Your daily meal plan should include meat and poultry, seafood, high-fat dairy, oils, nuts, seeds, berries, and low-carb/non-starchy veggies.
 It is better to choose vegetables that grow above the ground.
-Cauliflower, cabbage, broccoli and zucchini are the best options for your keto meal plan.
+Cauliflower, cabbage, broccoli, and zucchini are the best options for your keto meal plan.
 You can drink water, unsweetened tea, coffee, and bone broth.
 This dietary pattern has a number of benefits.
 For instance, it helps to lose weight and reduces hunger.
 It may also lower your risk of cancer and heart disease, may help to reduce acne, bring down your blood sugar levels and more (9).